-The Daring Bakers’ challenge for May was to make a Swedish Prinsesstårta – a layered cake filled with cream and custard and covered in marzipan.
-As 2/5 of our household don’t like marzipan, I had the further challenge of finding another covering for the cake and the obvious choice was fondant.
+Swedish Prinsesstårta is a layered cake filled with cream and custard and covered in marzipan.
+As 2/5 of our household don’t like marzipan, I had to find another covering for the cake and the obvious choice was fondant.
 And as we’re vegetarian, marshmallow fondant, which I believe is quite easy to work with, is another no-no. I really need to explore other alternatives… I tried grinding cashews for an almond marzipan alternative but couldn’t get them fine enough without them turning into an oily mess, and I did have plans for another go, but life got in the way.

 These don’t look very pretty because I rolled the fondant too thin and it tore like nobody’s business, not to mention sticking to my hands as I tried to drape the pieces over the cakes.
 Rolled cakes are obviously easier because you handle the fondant far less.

 As you can see, I made mini versions, inspired by these little beauties.

 Still, wonky exterior aside, these cupcakes were amazingly good eating!
 Light sponge, creamy custard, fluffy cream.
 Delicious.
 This recipe makes 5.
 I adapted the cupcakes themselves from my rainbow cupcake recipe.

 1/4 cup milk

 Note: To make your own cake flour, measure 2 tablespoons cornflour (cornstarch) into the cup before filling with all purpose (plain) flour.
 For this recipe you would use 1 1/2 tablespoons cornflour (cornstarch) in total.

 Preheat oven to 190°C. Line a muffin tin with 5 paper cupcake liners.